tmenguy/ha-solcast-solar/README.md

 | `Hard Limit Set ******AaBbCc` | number | N | `float` | Individual account hard limit.
 Value in `kilowatts`. |
 | `Rooftop site name` | number | Y | `kWh` | Total forecast for rooftop today (attributes contain the site setup)[^2]. |

-`API Last Polled` attributes include the following, but only if auto-update is enabled:
+`API Last Polled` attributes include the following:

+* `failure_count_today`: The count of failures (like `429/Too busy`) that have occurred since midnight local time.
+* `failure_count_7_day`: The count of failures that have occurred over the past seven days.

+If auto-update is enabled then last polled also features these attributes:

 * `next_auto_update`: The UTC time of the next scheduled auto-update.
 * `auto_update_divisions`: The number of configured auto-updates for each day.